shorekeeper-collective/.github/profile/README.md

 <h2 align="center">Projects</h2>

 - Memokeeper, a self-hostable blogging platform.
 Simple, elegant and powerful.
-- Immich instance for cosplay photographers.
+- Inspectra, a managed photo hosting platform
 - *and more to come...*

 <h2 align="center">Community</h2>